Developing a Policy to Participate in Securities Litigation Class Actions

 Serving as Lead Plaintiff

 Pursuing lead plaintiff status requires a separate evaluation not covered as part of this recommended practice.
-Most plans will likely not meet the lead plaintiff eligibility requirements, so they often probibit seeking lead plaintiff status—although the the decision to seek lead (or co-lead) plaintiff can be made on a case-by-case basis.
+Most plans will likely not meet the lead plaintiff eligibility requirements, so they often prohibit seeking lead plaintiff status—although the decision to seek lead (or co-lead) plaintiff can be made on a case-by-case basis.
 Some establish a minimum loss threshold that must be met before the plan considers seeking lead plaintiff status.
 Others may do so because of social policy issues or based on a cost-benefit analysis.

 The policy should identify clear, written procedures for monitoring class action litigation and settlements.
 Key issues to consider in designing these procedures include: